phayes/geoPHP/README.md

 Working with PostGIS
 ---------------------
-geoPHP, through it's WKB adapter, has good integration with postGIS.
+geoPHP, through it's EWKB adapter, has good integration with postGIS.
 Here's an example of reading and writing postGIS geometries

 ```php
 <?php